digitalocean/terraform-provider-digitalocean/docs/resources/kubernetes_cluster.md

     + `value` - An arbitrary string.
 The "key" and "value" fields of the "taint" object form a key-value pair.
     + `effect` - How the node reacts to pods that it won't tolerate.
 Available effect values are: "NoSchedule", "PreferNoSchedule", "NoExecute".
 * `urn` - The uniform resource name (URN) for the Kubernetes cluster.
+* `maintenance_policy` - A block representing the cluster's maintenance window.
+Updates will be applied within this window.
+If not specified, a default maintenance window will be chosen.
+  - `day` - The day of the maintenance window policy.
+May be one of "monday" through "sunday", or "any" to indicate an arbitrary week day.
+  - `duration` A string denoting the duration of the service window, e.g., "04:00".
+  - `start_time` The hour in UTC when maintenance updates will be applied, in 24 hour format (e.g. “16:00”).

 ## Import